owncloud/moodle-repository_ocis/README.md

    6. Save the changes
 8. To use webfinger for discovery of the oCIS server that is assigned to a specific user:
     1. Click on the "Configure endpoints" icon of the newly created service
-    2. Create a new endpoint with the name `webfinger_endpoint` and the webfinder URL e.g. `<service-base-url>/.well-known/webfinger`
+    2. Create a new endpoint with the name `webfinger_endpoint` and the webfinger URL e.g. `<service-base-url>/.well-known/webfinger`
 9. Go to the "Manage repositories" page ("Site administration" > "Plugins" > "Repositories" > "Manage repositories")
 10. Set the "ownCloud Infinite Scale repository" to "Enabled and visible"
 11. Save the settings